 What is a Regional Archives Centre?

 A Regional Archives Centre is a public office (to date, either a university or a local council), that houses and makes available the archives of its host institution plus other State archives of regional significance.
 This includes archives from a range of public offices such as Local Land Boards, Schools, Councils, Police and Local Courts.
-The Archives Centres also house copies of State Records Archives Resources Kit and private collections of regional records.
+The Archives Centres also house copies of our Archives Resources Kit and private collections of regional records.

 The network began in 1963 when the then Archives Authority agreed to place selected public records in the custody of the University of New England at Armidale.
-More than forty years later the regionalisation of State Records archival collection has evolved into a network of partner organisations that between them house over 4,000 linear metres of State archives.
+More than forty years later the regionalisation of NSW State Archives archival collection has evolved into a network of partner organisations that between them house over 4,000 linear metres of State archives.

 Laman Street, Newcastle, NSW 2300

 Postal address: Newcastle Region Library, PO Box 489, Newcastle NSW 2300

 Contact: Sue Ryan | Email: firstname.lastname@example.org

 Level 2 Auchmuty Library, University of Newcastle, University Drive, Callaghan NSW 2308

 Postal address: Cultural Collections, University Drive, Callaghan NSW 2308

 Contact: Gionni DiGravio / Edward Bridle | Email: email@example.com